Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Introduction

 \subsection{Acknowledgements}

-We would like to thank Paul Seidel and Mark Gross for a number of illuminating discussions; Patrick Clarke and Helge Ruddat for explanations of their work; and Anton Kapustin, Maxim Kontsevich, Dima Orlov and Tony Pantev for useful conversations.
+We would like to thank Paul Seidel and Mark Gross for a number of illuminating discussions; Patrick Clarke and Helge Ruddat for explanations of their work; Anton Kapustin, Maxim Kontsevich, Dima Orlov and Tony Pantev for useful conversations; and the anonymous referees for their numerous comments on earlier versions of this manuscript.

 The first author was supported by a Clay Research Fellowship and by NSF grant DMS-1308179.
-The second author was partially supported by NSF grants DMS-1007177 and DMS-1264662.
+The second author was partially supported by NSF grants DMS-1264662 and DMS-1406274 and by a Simons Fellowship.
 The third author was partially supported by NSF grants DMS-1201475 and DMS-1265230, FWF grant P24572-N25, and ERC grant GEMIS.